History of Karoline Leavitt in Timeline

 In January 2025, Leavitt disclosed in 17 amended campaign filings $326,370 in unpaid campaign debts she had failed to disclose for several years.

-January 28, 2025: First Press Conference
+January 28, 2025: First press conference

 According to The Washington Post in March 2025, Leavitt privately believed that Trump lost the election.

-May 2025: Photo drew International Attention
+May 2025: Drew International Attention

 In May 2025, a photograph of Leavitt feeding her son while working drew international attention.
+As the White House press secretary under President Trump in 2025, Leavitt facilitated media access during key diplomatic events.